stjj-de/frontend/README.md

 - Allow using images in posts
 - Add user management
 - Add role and permission management
-- Add presentation of the kindergartens
+- Add presentation of the kindergartens and the groups
 - Use [Blurhash](https://blurha.sh) for all images

 ### At some point in the future